heatheranndye/heatheranndye.github.io/content/articles/dataquilt.md

 This project uses pandas, Pillow, matplotlib along with Streamlit.io to construct a data story  and a work of art!
 This project has some unique constraints and requirements (including a pdf quilt pattern) so users can construct an actual quilt.

-#### A photo of my *actual* data quilt.
+#### A photo of my *constructed* data quilt
 ![jpg](/images/data_quilt_files/actualdataquilt.jpg)

 #### Example Quilts and the Streamlit App

 The streamlit app is located at [DataQuilt](https://h-a-dye-dataquilt-streamstreamlit-app-zwncqy.streamlit.app/ ).
 Once you've opened the app, simply put in your US zip code and year.
-Then the app will automatically search for the closest weather station that contains a maximum amount of data for that year.
+Then, the app will automatically search for the closest weather station that contains a maximum amount of data for your specified year.
 The information comes from the National Oceanic and Atmospheric Administration's (NOAA) Global Historical Climatology Network daily (GHCNd) of weather stations.
-Once the closest weather station with the most data is located (not all weather stations have a complete data set), the data is binned and each bin is associated with a particular color.
+Once the closest weather station with the most data is located (not all weather stations have a complete data set), the daily maximum temperature data is binned and each bin is associated with a particular color.
 From this, a digital mock-up of a temperature quilt and a corresponding pattern for the physical construction of the quilt is created automatically.

 The code is located in the github repository: [H-A-DYE/DataQuilt](https://github.com/H-A-Dye/DataQuilt).

+If you're interested in the art post about this project, its located at [Heather Ann Dye Art](https://heatheranndye.com).

 ### Data from NOAA